energy-on-chain/deepsea-roundup-ai/README.txt

       }
     }
 6. Setup google cloud services
-  [] Go to the google cloud console for the project and enable Cloud Storage [] Go to the settings tab for your storage bucked (staging and production), then create a new member called "allUsers" who is a "Storage Object Viewer"
+  [x] Go to the google cloud console for the project and enable Cloud Storage [x] Go to the settings tab for your storage bucked (staging and production), then create a new member called "allUsers" who is a "Storage Object Viewer"
 7. Update the .env file in the main project directory [] Add client stripe info
-  [] Add client firebase info
+  [x] Add client firebase info
-  [] FIXME: Add google cloud info...?
+  [x] Add client google cloud info
 8. Update all config files
   [] adminConfig.js
   [] catchConfig.js
   [] dashboardConfig.js
-  [] generalConfig.js
+  [x] generalConfig.js
   [x] homeConfig.js
   [] leaderboardConfig.js
-  [] newsfeedConfig.js
+  [x] newsfeedConfig.js
   [] potsConfig.js
-  [] registrationConfig.js
+  [x] registrationConfig.js
   [] stylingConfig.js
 9. Deploy to heroku
   [] Enable automatic re-deployment via github push for staging and production